 Once you get to a certain RPM though, it takes off.

 Best FeaturesStyling, interior is roomy.
 I'm 6'5 and the seat is no all the way back.
+Plenty of headroom also.

 Worst FeaturesThe gearbox needs to be redone to lower first and raise 5th.
 There is veno torque at low RPM, so combined with the gearing, the car is difficult to start on a hill.
 I've been driving manuals for 16 yrs, so it's not operator error.
 You need to run the RPMs up a little before releasing the clutch or it will shake.
 The steeper the hill, the higher the RPM needed to start.
 Also, there is almost no difference between 4th and 5th.
 If you investigate, you see that 5th on the manual is lower than 6th on the automatic.
 It should definitely be higher.
 They probably did this to allow cruise control to work due to the anemic torque at low (highway) RPM.